futurearchitecture/ArchVault/Settings.md

 - **Note**: You'll need your OpenAI Key.
 - **Settings**: Model - GPT4, Max Tokens - 1000, Temperature - 0.9, Frequency Penalty - 0.1

+# Tag Directory

+A comprehensive list of Tags and how to use them is in the [[Tags Directory]].